Abdominal Aorta Aneurysm (AAA) Ultrasound Scan

 The aneurysm can happen in other main arteries such as iliac, femoral, or popliteal arteries (Abdomen and leg arteries) or even in the brain arteries.

-The Abdominal aorta aneurysm Ultrasound diagnostic examination includes the evaluation of the Abdominal Aorta, Common iliac, External and internal iliac, and common femoral arteries can be serious if aneurysm isn’t spotted initially, because it could become bigger and finally burst (rupture).
-LPU can provide the answers to your questions and offer you more information about your Abdominal aorta aneurysm private ultrasound scan.
+The Abdominal aorta aneurysm ultrasound diagnostic examination includes the evaluation of the Abdominal Aorta, Common iliac, External and internal iliac, and common femoral arteries can be serious if aneurysm isn’t spotted initially, because it could become bigger and finally burst (rupture).
+We can provide the answers to your questions and offer you more information about your Abdominal aorta aneurysm private ultrasound scan.

 The main cause of the AAA is unknown, and the AAA is asymptomatic.
 Obesity, high blood pressure, smoking, high cholesterol, male gender, and age over 65 years old are the most critical risk factors.